 Daughter Ivy Beatrice "Betty" Crabtree (1900-1982) was born on Dec.
 21, 1900.

 As a young woman, she married (?)
-Ulery and in about 1920 had one known son, Clarence Ulery.
+Ulery and in about 1920 bore one known son, Clarence Ulery.

 She married again on March 26, 1924 -- at the age of 24 -- to Jacob Webster "Webb" Echard (1899-1984)..

-They established a home in Scottdale, Westmoreland County and produced three children -- Carl E. Echard.
+They established a home in Scottdale, Westmoreland County and produced three more children -- Carl E. Echard.
 James W. Echard and Lois E. Forbes.

 Betty died as she neared her 82nd birthday on Nov.
 11, 1982.
 Following a funeral led by Rev. G. Smith Hixson, she was laid to rest in Alverton Cemetery.